 My happiest memories at the lake are with our extended family.
 But not this year, when we might truly kill each other.

 And here is the part that hurts the most for me to admit.
-Even at our best, white people are coaches before parents.
+Even at our best, my white people culture is coaching before parenting.
 You’re not supposed to like your parents (they are fairly unlikeable).
-Intimate friendships with your family is for trailer park cousins, or quaint ethnic whites (our textbooks say it'll be bred out of them).
+Other people talk to their family every day, while you run as soon as you can.

 I was my parent’s dream.
 Infinitely coachable.
 My mother loved me, but she also produced me.
 Coached me.
 My father only saw a mirror.
 “It’s the good genes, my dear.”